Second-degree AV block: Mobitz type 1 (Wenckebach) & Mobitz type 2 block

 The degree of the block should be determined.
 It is denoted by counting the number of P-waves before each block.
 If every third P-wave is blocked, then there is 3-to-2 block (which is the most common).
 If every fourth P-wave is blocked, it is classified as 4-to-3 block, which is less common.
 5-to-4 block is even more uncommon.
 Note that the higher the degree of block, the more difficult it may be to verify that the PR interval is being gradually prolonged.
 Indeed, in 2-to-1 block it may be impossible to observe a PR prolongation.

-Many clinicians find it difficult to differentiate between Mobitz type 1 and Mobitz type 2.
+Clinicians frequently find it difficult to differentiate between Mobitz type 1 and Mobitz type 2.
 A very simple rule of thumb can be applied to do this: whenever there are varying PR intervals, the diagnosis is Mobitz type 1 (Wenckebach block).

 Electrophysiology of second-degree AV block Mobitz type 1

 The dysfunction in the AV node in Mobitz type 1 block can be viewed as a tendency to exhaust the conduction capacity.
-It starts with successful conduction of an atrial impulse (either with normal or abnormal PR interval).
+It starts with the successful conduction of an atrial impulse (either with normal or abnormal PR interval).
 The AV node is dysfunctional, such that it will not be able to repolarize adequately by the time the next impulse arrives, which is why the conduction will be slower than the previous and the PR interval becomes prolonged.
 The AV node becomes more and more exhausted (i.e more and more refractory) each time until it is completely refractory and blocks the atrial impulse.
 This manifests on the ECG with gradual prolongation of the PR interval until a P-wave is blocked and thus not followed by a QRS complex.
 The AV node then recovers (after the complete block), only to repeat the cycle again.
 These cycles are often referred to as Wenckebach periods.

 Prognosis in second-degree AV block Mobitz type 1